Kenya is one of the most unequal countries in the world.

-We work with the Water Services Regulatory Board (WASREB), and have developed a key performance indicator to encourage utilities to improve services for low-income customers.
+We work with the Water Services Regulatory Board (WASREB), and in partnership have developed a key performance indicator to encourage utilities to improve services for low-income customers.
 In 2018, WASREB for the first time, published the pro-poor performance results for 40 urban utilities in its Impact Report Issue No.10, based on analysis of the key performance indicators, and we continue to support WASREB implement pro-poor performance assessments with the aim to cover all 80 urban utilities in Kenya by end of 2019.
 Our work has led to WASREB redesigning its information system so it can improve its tracking of how well utilities are serving low-income communities, as well as the mapping of low-income area demographics to aide in monitoring.

 Supporting investment into the water and sanitation sector

 Connections from major infrastructure into low-income communities

 We work with Kenyan utilities to help make sure investment from international financial institutions has the most effective impact on connections to low-income customers.
 Getting water and sewerage connections into low-income communities is extremely challenging.
 Major city-wide investment programmes often focus on major infrastructure, so we’ve used our expertise in this area to ensure connections are extended from major infrastructure to low-income areas in Kenyan cities.
 We’re also working alongside World Bank-funded programmes in Nairobi, Mombasa and Nakuru to achieve this change.